CumulusNetworks/docs/content/cumulus-netq-40/Manage-Deployment/Install-NetQ/Install-NetQ-System-Platform/KVM-Setup-clstr-op.md

 12. Open your hypervisor and set up the VM in the same manner as for the master node.

     {{<notice note>}}
 Make a note of the private IP address you assign to the worker node.
-It is needed for later installation steps.
+You need it for later installation steps.
     {{</notice>}}

 13. Verify the worker node is ready for installation.
 Fix any errors indicated before installing the NetQ software.